PaulWAyers/IntroQChem/extracredit/programming.md

-# Extra Credit Problems for Jupyter, Python, Numpy, etc..
+# Extra Credit Problems for Jupyter, Python, Numpy, etc.

 You can complete additional courses on LinkedIn Learning or other venues for extra credit.
 The below links are curated to be especially helpful and useful, but almost any online activity that you complete and can document the completion of is acceptable.
 I've indicated how many pages of homework this is considered to be equivalent to.